jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 Data Structures: Dictionaries
 =============================

-This chapter covers dictionaries in python using Test Driven Development.
-I think this is the most important data structure to know as it can contain all the other data structures and in your programming journey you will come across JSON which converts nicely to dictionaries.
+This chapter covers `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ in python using Test Driven Development.
+I think this is the most important data structure to know as it can contain all the other data structures and in your programming journey you will come across JSON which converts nicely to `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_.

 Prerequisites
 -------------